vibbits/nextflow-workshop/docs/nextflow/reports.md

 # Creating reports
-Nextflow has an embedded function for reporting a number of informations about the resources needed by each job and the timing.
-Just by adding a parameter on run-time, different kind of reports can be created.
+Nextflow has an embedded function for reporting a various information about the resources needed by each job and the timing.
+Just by adding a parameter on run-time, different kinds of reports can be created.

 1. **Workflow report**

     After running the nextflow pipeline script with the option `-with-report`, find the html report in the folder from where you launched the pipeline.

-    `nextflow run 05-reports/dsl2-RNAseq.nf -with-report`
+    ```bash
+    nextflow run exercises/05_reports/RNAseq.nf -with-report -profile docker
+    ```

-    This report describes the usage of resources and job durations and gives an indication of bottlenecks and plausible optimizations in the pipeline.
+    This report describes the usage of resources and job durations and gives an indication of bottlenecks and possible optimizations in the pipeline.

 2. **DAG**

     Use the option `-with-dag` to create a visualization of the workflow.
 By default and without any arguments, it will create a `.dot`-file that contains a description of the workflow, however to get a visualization we need to use an extra argument (e.g. `rnaseq.PNG`).
 This visualization is a nice overview of the workflow processes and how they are chained together and can be especially useful as a starting point to unravel more complex pipelines.

+    ```bash
-    `nextflow run 05-reports/dsl2-RNAseq.nf -with-dag rnaseq.PNG`
+    nextflow run exercises/05_reports/RNAseq.nf -with-dag rnaseq.PNG -profile docker
+    ```

     (Library graphviz needs to be installed for this purpose.)

+    ```{note}
+    As of Nextflow 22.04, the DAG can also be output in mermaid format, more information can be found [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation).
+    ```

 3. **Tower**